logo

 Call for papers

 We invite authors to submit papers describing original research of theoretical or practical significance to the 51st International Workshop on Graph-Theoretic Concepts in Computer Science (WG2025).
-The WG2025 conference will take place from June 11 to 13, 2025, with a reception on the evening of June 10 at Europäische Akademie Otzenhausen, Germany.
+The conference will take place from June 11 to 13, 2025, with a reception on the evening of June 10 at the Europäische Akademie Otzenhausen, Germany.

 Aims and Scope